dart-archive/jnigen/jnigen/example/README.md

 * Write your custom Java code in `android/src/main/java` hierarchy of the plugin.
 * Generate JNI bindings as described above.
 See [notification_plugin/jnigen.yaml](notification_plugin/jnigen.yaml) for example configuration.

+### Pure dart bindings
+With Pure dart bindings PoC, most of the FFI setup steps are not required.
+For example, a simple flutter package can be created instead of an FFI plugin, since there are no native artifacts to bundle.

+The generated bindings still depend on `package:jni`, therefore running `dart run jni:setup` is still a requirement on standalone target.